redhat-gpte-labs/practical-intro-to-container-security/lab11.md

 groups=
 ~~~

-Try to set the date backward (it should fail).
+Try to set the date backwards.
+It should fail since it lacks the necessary capabilities.

 ~~~shell
 sh-4.2# moment=$(date) && date -s "$moment"